tchibatron/dbeaver/Connect-to-Database.md

+To be able to work with the content and structure of a database, you need to connect to it.
 When you create a new connection to a database, DBeaver automatically connects to the new database, see [Create Connection](https://github.com/dbeaver/dbeaver/wiki/Create-Connection).

 To connect to a database using an existing connection, in the [Database Navigator](https://github.com/dbeaver/dbeaver/wiki/Database-Navigator) or [Projects](https://github.com/dbeaver/dbeaver/wiki/Projects) view, click the connection and then click the Connect button in the toolbar or click **Database -> Connect** on the main menu: